Ancient "Christian" Sermon

 Second Clement has been called "the oldest complete Christian sermon that has survived" (Holmes M.W.
 The Apostolic Fathers: Greek Texts and English Translations, 2nd ed.
 Baker Books, Grand Rapids, 2004, p.
 102).
 While there are one or two unusual statements in this document, it does give clues to beliefs held in the early 2nd century (100-140 A.D.) among those who professed Christ.
 It is not, of course, on par with scripture.

-The sermon is believed to be from the early second century and no one, including Roman Catholic supporters, believes that Clement wrote it (he was dead by that time).
+The sermon is believed to be from the early second century and no one who has truly looked into this, including Roman Catholic supporters, believes that Clement wrote it (he was dead by that time).
 (A related sermon is available: Oldest Christian Sermon.)

 Actually here is some of what The Catholic Encyclopedia says about it,